-- Lead the understanding of culture backgrounds different from your of especially ones relevant to your we environment in your team. - Promote diversity in the team. - Lead the use of common Te Reo M words and phrases, and basic tika - Promote courses and other means of learning to ensure team member develop understanding of differen cultures and backgrounds.
+- Lead the understanding of cultures and backgrounds different from your own, especially ones relevant to your working environment in your team. - Promote diversity in the team. - · Lead the use of common Te Reo Māori words and phrases, and basic tikanga. - Promote courses and other means of learning to ensure team members develop understanding of different cultures and backgrounds.